 The Angelyne soundtrack includes music by Electric Light Orchestra, Yoko Ono and The Animals.
-This info article contains spoilers for Nancy Oliver’s 2022 Peacock miniseries.
+This info article contains spoilers and song details for Nancy Oliver’s 2022 Peacock miniseries.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Angelyne stars Emmy Rossum as Angelyne, a legendary billboard star in Los Angeles.
 Alex Karpovsky co-stars as Jeff Glaser, a journalist for The Hollywood Reporter who investigates the title character’s background.
 The storyline follows the ups and downs of Angelyne’s weirdly wonderful life.
 Composer Jonathan Sadoff (The Mick) scored the Peacock miniseries; music supervisors Thomas Patterson (Lodge 49) and Maggie Phillips (Snowfall) selected the featured needle-drops.
 Here’s every song in Angelyne.